emezeske/lein-cljsbuild/example-projects/advanced/README.md

 Now, point your web browser at `http://localhost:3000`, and see the web app in action!

+## Running the Tests

+To run the unit tests:

+    $ lein cljsbuild test

+TODO: More explanation.

 ## Connecting Firefox to a REPL

 First, start the Ring server in the background: